 These collected stories from a doctor’s notebook bring together the best writing of Dr. Siegfried Kra, who has published 13 books with W.W.
 Norton, Warner Books and McGraw Hill, among others.
 Like the famous Russian literary physician Chekhov, Kra uses storytelling to connect medicine with the human condition, resulting in tales of love and loss, triumph and disillusionment.
 From post-war France and Switzerland to a modern private cardiology practice and the teaching hospitals at Yale, Kra diagnoses rare diseases, falls in love, and even survives a plane crash on a frozen lake.
-An exploration of the Golden Age of Medicine coupled with vivid moments of the unusual, come 17 must read stories.
+An exploration of the Golden Age of Medicine coupled with vivid moments of unusual, captivating must read stories.

 SIEGFRIED KRA emigrated, with his family, from Danzig, Germany to New York in 1939.
 He attended CCNY, then went to medical school in France and Switzerland before completing his training at Yale.
 In his practice as a cardiologist, he has treated tens of thousands of patients.
 Kra has published over a dozen books, both fiction and non-fiction.
 In addition to medicine and writing, his passions include opera, growing orchids, and tennis, which he still plays weekly at age eighty-six.
 He also still teaches as an Associate Professor of Medicine at Yale University School of Medicine and Quininipac University Netter School of Medicine.